How to chose Industrial Gear Oil in Nigeria : Maintenance for Factory & Plant Machinery

 ❌ Reduced Fuel Efficiency – Higher friction increases fuel consumption.

-There are three main types of engine oil or motor engine oil out of top 20 engine oil in Nigeria available:
+There are three main type of engine oil in Nigeria or motor engine oil in Nigeria out of top 5 best engine oil in Nigeria available:

 1. Conventional (Mineral) Oil